Welcome to today's edition of the Rush 24-7 podcast.

 You've got to get this to talk radio.

-And I I I sent it to some friends that said, This cannot be, but they're for people that bought this.
+I said, this cannot be, but there are people that bought this.

-And the Republicans were opposed to it because it was a Democrat trick that would actually allow Democrats to vote for two days, since they'd also cheat and vote on test.
+And the Republicans were opposed to it because it was a Democrat trick that would actually allow Democrats to vote for two days since they'd also cheat and vote on Ted.

-Now, here is uh just to take you back in time, just show you how this in at least in its modern incarnation got started.
+Now, here is just to take you back in time, just show you how this, at least in its modern incarnation, got started.

-This is November 2000, the Today Show co-host Matt Wauer interviewing Robert Wexler, uh Democratic congressman from down here in Boca Raton.
+This is November 2000, the Today Show co-host Matt Lauer interviewing Robert Wexler, a Democratic congressman from down here in Boca Raton.

 Lauer says, wasn't that ballot also approved by both parties?